 Who doesn’t love watching cat and dog videos?
 You could ask the remote workers with pets to bring them in front of the screen for a fun pet show.
 Send an invite to those who have pets and prepare a list.
 Let employees introduce their pets, tell the story of their adoption, show photos, narrate funny incidents, and showcase their tricks such as for dogs it could be a spin, sit on command, ball-fetch, high-five, etc.

 One of our colleagues is a mom to a furry cat – Katie.
 When she was shown around, everyone found Katie’s playful ways adorable.
 Some employees brought their dogs, cats, and even a set of parrots along with them.
-We were highly impressed when the parrot repeated a couple of words spoken by an employee – it was the highlight of the day!
+We were highly impressed when the parrot repeated a couple of words spoken by an employee – it was the highlight of the virtual coffee session and the day!

 2.11 Organize a Poetry Slam